- Public Buildings

 All of the buildings have had some LED lighting either installed, or planned, either as lamps fail or as a more deliberate campaign.
 This will help to reduce electricity consumption in all the buildings and it is encouraging to see building management teams taking these steps already.

-The next phase of the project is to consider how funding can be provided and BHESCo are putting together proposals for the Leisure Centre and Henfield Hall where the best returns can be achieved.
-Both these buildings have large south facing roofs which can accommodate solar panels of over 60kW each and will make a significant contribution to carbon reduction in Henfield.
+BHESCo put together proposals for the Leisure Centre and Henfield Hall where the best returns can be achieved.
+Both these buildings have large south facing roofs which can accommodate solar panels of over 60kW each and could make a significant contribution to carbon reduction in Henfield.
+The Henfield Hall was the first to complete this work via a grant from the Horsham District Community Climate Fund to install PV solar panels on the roof.

 - Carbon Neutral Henfield

 SH2030 has been supporting the parish council to prepare a motion to declare a climate emergency in Henfield.
 A motion was presented to the Parish Council and was unanimously approved.
-We are currently assisting the parish council in preparing a strategy for becoming carbon neutral which should be instigated early in 2020.
+We are currently assisting the parish council in preparing a strategy for becoming carbon neutral, though due to Covid this has been delayed slightly.

 - Carbon Footprint Calculator